CapybaraIcons/orange-icons/README.md

-🎨 Orange Icons
+What is orange icons?

-A free, open-source icon pack designed with love.
+Orange icons is free, open-source icon pack designed with love.

 --

 ✨ Features

 - Based on a 24x24px grid
-- 1pt base, optimised to be used up until 3pt for best flexibility
+- 1pt base, optimised to be used up until 3pt
 - Open Source and 100% free to use in personal and commercial projects

 --